 But countless real children are having these kinds of experiences on Kik.
 In fact, for the past five years, Kik has been either the #1 or #2 most flagged app for children being exposed to severe sexual content, as reported by Bark.

-Kik has been on NCOSE’s Dirty Dozen List in previous years for rampant child sexual exploitation.
-The last time they were on the List, they made a number of changes that looked promising.
-We celebrated these changes, hoping they would be a turning point for safety on the app.
+Kik has been on NCOSE’s Dirty Dozen List in previous years for rampant child sexual exploitation, fueled by the app’s dangerous design and inadequate safety measures.
+The last time Kik was on the List, they appeared to implement several of our recommendations.
+We celebrated this, hoping it would be a turning point for safety on the app.

 Ongoing Child Sexual Exploitation on Kik

-When the NCOSE employee first made a test Kik account with an innocuous username (harrietmwelsch2008), she did not receive any messages.
-However, the moment she changed her username to “im12benice,” the sexual solicitations began flooding in.
+When a NCOSE employee made a test Kik account with an innocuous username, she did not receive any messages.
+However, when she made an account with the username “Im12BeNice,” the sexual solicitations began flooding in within seconds.
 Reporters we have spoken to have also shared receiving sexual messages when they created accounts that advertised being a minor.

 Further, we continue to see news headlines on a regular basis of child sexual exploitation on Kik.
 Here are a few stories from just the last couple months: